AI could bring “nightmare scenarios,” warns Amnesty International

 • maximizing transparency around government use of AI, including ensuring systems are auditable and documented to the public

-“We’re now calling on all tech companies to endorse the Toronto Declaration, and to affirm their commitment to respecting human rights when developing AI,” Rahim rights.
+“We’re now calling on all tech companies to endorse the Toronto Declaration, and to affirm their commitment to respecting human rights when developing AI,” Rahim writes.